NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 You refer to installed packages in code with a `using <namespace>` directive, where `<namespace>` is the package name.
 You can then use the package's API in your project.

 > [!Tip]
 > Browse [nuget.org/packages](https://nuget.org/packages) to find packages you can reuse in your own applications.
-You can search nuget.org directly, or find and install packages from within Visual Studio.
-For more information, see [Find and choose packages](../consume-packages/finding-and-choosing-packages.md).
+You can search directly at [https://nuget.org](https://nuget.org/packages), or find and install packages from within Visual Studio.
+For more information, see [Find and evaluate NuGet packages for your project](finding-and-choosing-packages.md).

 ## Prerequisites